Greater Manchester Coalition of Disabled People: Origins

 The first meeting, Strategies for a Coalition, was on Saturday 16 June 1984 with over 90 disabled people attending.
 It was an all-day meeting and held at the County Hall of the Greater Manchester Council (now an office block) on the corner of Piccadilly Gardens in Manchester.
 This meeting elected a Steering Committee that was tasked with agreeing a constitution (the rules on how to run the group) and to start looking for funding.
 Much of the support work behind this event and the steering committee came from two community development workers employed at the Greater Manchester Council for Voluntary Service (later called GMCVO), Dorothy Whitaker and Val Suffolk.

-The idea for GMCDP came from a group called the Greater Manchester Disability Action Group which had discussions with radical disabled people like Ken Davis and Maggie Davis at the Derbyshire Coalition of Disabled People (1981-2018), and from regional events during and after the United Nation's International Year of Disabled Persons in 1981.
+The idea for GMCDP came from a group called the Greater Manchester Disability Action Group which had discussions with radical disabled people like Ken Davis and Maggie Davis at the Derbyshire Coalition of Disabled People (1981-2018), and from regional events during and after the United Nations' International Year of Disabled Persons in 1981.
 The name of GMCDP was in use from July 1984 onwards.

 Around half of the founder members of GMCDP were also members of the Union of the Physically Impaired Against Segregation (UPIAS, 1972–1990) and the Social Model of Disability was central to the design of GMCDP.
 Many of the UPIAS members who lived in and around Manchester also met together within the Manchester Disabled Athletes (MDA) sports club where further private discussions were possible concerning the formation of GMCDP.
 In particular, it was agreed that GMCDP would be registered as a company but not also as a charity, so that future campaigning would not be compromised.
 A funding application to the Greater Manchester Council for an Urban Aid grant of £27,350 revenue and £10,000 capital for a Greater Manchester Resource / Information Centre for Disabled People was drafted by the group, showing Lorraine Gradwell as the committee secretary.
 A basic typed leaflet describing GMCDP was also circulated in October 1984.